tydeno/Ploto/README.md

 * Using the -PerfCounter param on Get-PlotoJobs takes a while to load
 * PlotoMover is very limited right now, may break copy jobs at times (Bits)
 * PlotoMover does not check for available free space on network drives as its unaware of it (only does for local drives)
+* If you have more than 1x version of chia within your C:\Users\Me\AppData\Local\chia-blockchain folder, Ploto wont be able to determine the version and will fail.
+  Make sure theres only one available folder with chia.exe (eg. app-1.1.3)